xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug(dkulp) Rename the element in the loaded sequence on model rename.
+Fixes #223 -- bug(dkulp) Fix problem with overlapping effects that both specify fadein or outs causing interference -- enh(dkulp) Use On effect for scenes when possible instead of colorwash -- bug(dkulp) Don't call SetString on a sorted listbox.
+Fixes #217 -- bug(dkulp) Fix an issue with multi level stars with Single Channel types -- enh(dkulp) Add double-click to row headering for expand/collapse strand/nodes -- bug(dkulp) Fix RGBW
-    -- enh(dkulp) Add Vixen 2.x to import capability
+    -- bug(dkulp) Fix crash on import of Conductor file.
+Fixes #226 -- enh(dkulp) Add Vixen 2.x to import capability
     -- enh(dkulp) Add hlsIdata to import capability
     -- enh(dkulp) Move Import capbability to new Import menu